 When it comes to planting bulbs, seeds and saplings, here’s some more garden tools you’ll need to get the job done, including:

 A selection of different trowels will allow you to transfer and pot mature plants.
-However, if you’re working with very young plants, it’s a good idea to opt for a transplantor, which is a specialist trowel that has a narrower head.
+However, if you’re working with very young plants, it’s a good idea to opt for a transplanter, which is a specialist trowel with a narrower head.
 Some will even come with gauges, which help you plant everything to their required level.

 A hand fork (weed fork) usually consists of 2 or 3 metal prongs, and this handheld tool is perfect for getting to grips with stubborn weeds, especially in smaller areas or in and around shrubs.

 This is another handheld garden tool you might find useful.
 With 3 prongs and a compact design, cultivators are ideal for using in borders and beds where you need to loosen or break up the soil.
-Equally, if you’ve got some weeds that need removing from areas of your garden which are densely planted, the design makes it easy to do this, too.
+Equally, if you’ve got some weeds that need removing from densely planted areas of your garden, the design makes it easy to do this, too.

 Other tools used for gardening

 Every garden needs a wheelbarrow that’s waiting on standby.
 When it comes to transporting things around the garden, they’re a lifesaver and because they tip up they’re easy for unloading.
-However, you will need to master the art of using a wheelbarrow, because if you get your balance wrong you might end up tipping everything over the lawn!
+However you will need to master the art of using a wheelbarrow – if you get your balance wrong you might end up tipping everything over the lawn!

 Although not a ‘garden tool’ as such, gloves are another must-have when you’re getting your hands dirty in the garden.
 They’re not for everyone, though, as some love the bittersweet feeling of blisters, dirty fingernails and splinters after a hard day’s graft in the garden!
 But they are a must when you’re dealing with chemicals and other substances.